 In Denmark, the open burning of private yard waste is under different restrictions according to the respective municipality.
 These restrictions involve what can be burned but also the quantity, and how, when and where; or in some cases a complete ban is imposed.
 The burning of yard waste is not allowed within urban areas (DEPA.
 2011).
-There is no registration of private waste burning and the activity data on this subject are very difficult to estimate.
+There is no registration of private waste burning and the activity data on this subject are impossible to estimate, additionally, no emission factors are available in the EMEP/EEA Guidebook.
 Citizens are generally encouraged to compost their yard waste or to dispose of it through one of the many waste disposal/recycling sites.